mediabrix/mediabrix-ios-googleads-adapter/README.md

 # MediaBrix Google DFP/AdMob Adapters - iOS
+## Please see "Testing / Release Settings" section for new guidelines on testing and deploying your integration.

 MediaBrix has created a Google DFP/AdMob adapter that allows publishers, using Google DFP/AdMob as their central ad server, to mediate the MediaBrix network as another demand source.